 All set!
 You'll see notifications from Smith.ai every time a call comes in that meets your "live transfer" criteria.

-As soon as we determine a caller meets your "live transfer" requirements, you'll see a notification that looks like this in your Smith.ai Slack channel:
+As soon as we determine a caller meets your "live transfer" requirements, you'll see a notification that looks like this in your Smith.ai Slack channel (name, phone number, reason caller wishes to speak with you):

 Approve a call transfer request